dcupl-demos/dcupl-nuxt-autosuggest/README.md

 https://docs.dcupl.com/docs/examples/fashion-products/

+The page http://localhost:3000/tailwindui-dcupl-autosuggest/ includes a tailwindui autocomplete combobox and fetches the data of the mentioned dcupl demo project.
+50 suggestions are generated out of more than 44K products.

 The page http://localhost:3000/load-from-dcupl/index.vue includes the settings for ...
 - using a local dcupl server
 - and the demo project and loading the data via CDN